 Experience with Backbone.js is PREFERRED

 Visual feed of quantum random numbers built using node.js/express/socket.io: http://qrand-6081.onmodulus.net/.
 Wrote and deployed this in 3 hours early this morning based on my existing node modules https://github.com/cbumgard/node-qrand and https://github.com/cbumgard/node-boot.
 Enjoy!over 4 years ago

 Yahoo says: "We scale with node.js" That is probably one of the best informations about node (product side), so many people requesting benchmarks of node..
 Linkedin and Yahoo approves this topic.

 Released https://github.com/cbumgard/node-dwolla-masspay this week -- makes it easy to send money to your users via Dwolla (like we do in our online marketplace).
 They wrote about it on their blog here: http://blog.dwolla.com/masspay-nodejs/.
-Hope it's helpful!over 4 years ago
+Hope it's helpful!almost 5 years ago

 Hi all, check out http://node-boot.herokuapp.com.
 It's a turnkey starting point for node web apps based on a express / jade / socket.io / bootstrap / mongo / redis / passport stack.
 What you see on the site is what you get when you run the code.